 Section 501.
-Planning Administrator and Duties Thereof.
+Planning Director and Duties Thereof.

-The County shall appoint a Planning Administrator, who shall be duly sworn in.
-It shall be the duty of the Planning Administrator to administer and enforce the provisions of this ordinance as follows:
+The County Manager shall appoint a Planning Director, or someone similarly styled, who shall be duly sworn in.
+It shall be the duty of the Planning Director to administer and enforce the provisions of this ordinance as follows:

-- 1. The Planning Administrator is granted the authority to administer and enforce the provisions of this Ordinance, exercising in the fulfillment of his responsibility the full police power of the County.
-The Planning Administrator, or his duly authorized representative, may enter any building, structure, or premises, as provided by law, to perform any duty imposed upon him by this Ordinance. - 2.
-The Planning Administrator shall issue Shoreline Protection Permits and Certificates of Occupancy as prescribed herein.
+- 1. The Planning Director or his/her duly authorized representative is granted the authority to administer and enforce the provisions of this Ordinance, exercising in the fulfillment of his responsibility the full police power of the County.
+The Planning Director, or his/her duly authorized representative, may enter any building, structure, or premises, as provided by law, to perform any duty imposed upon him by this Ordinance. - 2.
+The Planning Director or his/her duly authorized representative shall issue Shoreline Protection Permits and Certificates of Occupancy as prescribed herein.
 A record of all permits shall be kept on file and shall be available for public inspection during regular office hours of the Administrator. - 3.
-The Planning Administrator shall serve as clerk to the Planning Board. - 4.
-The Planning Administrator shall have the authority to grant minor variances of less than ten (10) percent of a numerical number. - 5.
-The Planning Administrator or his/her deginee shall respond to violations or complaints within three (3) business days of such notification.
+The Planning Director shall serve as clerk to the Planning Board. - 4.
+The Planning Director shall have the authority to grant minor variances of less than ten (10) percent of a numerical number. - 5.
+The Planning Director or his/her duly authorized agent shall respond to violations or complaints within five (5) business days of such notification. - 6.
+The McDowell County Planning Department does not enforce individual Home Owners Association (HOA) Property Owners Association (POA), or Architectural Review Committee (ARC) rules.
+Enforcement will be the responsible of the governing Board of the development.
+Individual property owners are responsible for meeting the rules of their respective HOA, POA, or ARC.

 Section 502.
-Appeal From the Planning Administrator.
+Appeal From the Planning Director.

-Any order, requirement, decision or determination made by the Planning Administrator may be appealed to and decided by the Board of Adjustment.
-An appeal from a decision of the Planning Administrator must be submitted to the Board of Adjustment within thirty (30) days from the date the order, interpretation, decision or determination is made, all appeals must be made in writing stating the reasons for appeal.
-Following submission of an appeal, the Planning Administrator shall transmit to the Board all papers constituting the record upon which the action appealed from was taken.
+Any order, requirement, decision or determination made by the Planning Director may be appealed to and decided by the Board of Adjustment.
+An appeal from a decision of the Planning Director must be submitted to the Board of Adjustment within thirty (30) days from the date the order, interpretation, decision or determination is made, all appeals must be made in writing stating the reasons for appeal.
+Following submission of an appeal, the Planning Director shall transmit to the Board all papers constituting the record upon which the action appealed from was taken.